 Types of cats in foster care

 Newborn kittens 1-28 days old: if they have their mama, then mama will be with you to care for her babies.
 If not, they will require bottle feeding.
 They require a calm, quiet and safe room.

 Kittens 4-8 weeks of age: at this age they usually eat on their own.
 They need a safe and loving place to eat, play and grow.

 Kittens 2-12 months: need a lot of attention.
 Kittens are taken to adoption events as soon as they are about 6-8 weeks old and have started on their vaccinations.

 Cats of all different ages are in our program, all need food, medical visits as necessary, a safe place, and lots of love and socialization.

 What you provide

-Our fosters often supply the food, litter, bedding, toys, and food dishes.
+Our fosters sometimes supply the food, litter, bedding, toys, and food dishes.

-This is considered part of the donation that you are giving to the cat(s) and to our organization.
-However, our organization will supply those items as well upon request of our fosters.
-Miss Fannie's Friends furnishes all necessary medical supplies and support.
+This is considered part of the donation that given to the cat(s) and to our organization.

 Please fill out the foster application and email it to or mail it to P.O.
 Box 9021, Wichita Falls, Tx.
 76308